Runaway (1984 American film): Casting

+Filming

-Filming took place from 29 May to August 1984 in Vancouver, British Columbia while Selleck was on a break from Magnum, P.I..
+Filming took place from 29 May to August 1984, while Selleck was on a break from Magnum, P.I..
+The entire film was shot in Vancouver, British Columbia, with the exception of the cornfield sequence, which was filmed in Moses Lake, Washington.

 Mercury Topazes were used for the police cruisers in the film.

+Music

 Jerry Goldsmith composed the original musical score, which was the composer's first all-electronic soundtrack.

 Release

 With a multi-million dollar budget, big-name actors and a world-famous author as both writer and director, Runaway was planned as 1984's major science fiction draw.
 However, it was overshadowed by James Cameron's blockbuster The Terminator, Star Trek III: The Search for Spock, and 2010: The Year We Make Contact, and the film was a box office disappointment.